WebAssembly/component-model/design/mvp/CanonicalABI.md

 The order of tests here indicates that, if some progress was made and then the stream was closed, only the progress is reported and the `CLOSED` status is left to be discovered next time.

-As asserted here, `error-context`s are only possible on the *readable* end of a stream or future (since, as defined below, only the *writable* end can close the stream with an `error-context`).
-Thus, `error-context`s only flow in the same direction as values, as an optional last value of the stream or future.

 ### 🔀 `canon {stream,future}.cancel-{read,write}`